Serjpinski/scripts/README.md

 # Usage

-Input files compose of one line for each player.
+Input files are composed of one line for each player.
 Lines have tab separated values:
 - Player name (string containing anything but tabs)
 - Score (integer or real)
 - List of tab separated results versus each player (including itself).
 Result values can be anything, what matters is that non-played pairings are marked with `-`.
 Any other string is considered as an already played pairing, thus not elegible.